baldogiRichard/apex-jsoncrack-jsonviewer/README.md

 <b>File Modifications</b>

-In order to render the editor into the web page a couple of modifications were needed in one of the entry files:
+In order to render the editor into the web page a couple of modifications were needed in one of the entry files (src/pages/editor.tsx):

 <img width="809" alt="image" src="https://user-images.githubusercontent.com/100072414/211220610-7818cc99-dfce-489e-9285-3668410fd00d.png">